-Separate financial statements for the Foundation may be obtained from the College Director of Finance's Office, 3395 Airport Road, Pinehurst, North Carolina 28374, or by calling (910) 695-3718.
+Separate financial statements for the Foundation may be obtained from the College Associate Vice President's Office, 3395 Airport Road, Pinehurst, North Carolina 28374, or by calling (910) 695-3731.

 B. Basis of Presentation - The accompanying financial statements are presented in accordance with accounting principles generally accepted in the United States of America as prescribed by the Governmental Accounting Standards Board (GASB).